zixlin7/aws-toolkit-visual-studio/CONTRIBUTING.md

 - extract the downloaded package (it is a zip file)
 - from the extracted contents, copy "lib\netstandard2.0\AWS.Deploy.ServerMode.Client.dll" into [\thirdparty](/thirdparty), overwriting the existing dll
 - compile the Toolkit.
 If there were breaking changes in the API, you may have to made additional changes in order to successfully compile
 - run the integration tests.
-From the Visual Studio test runner, run the tests associated with the `AwsToolkit.Tests.Integration` project
+From the Visual Studio test runner, run the tests associated with the `AwsToolkit.Tests.vXX.Integration` project
   - you will need to have a [default profile defined](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-where), and you will need to have docker desktop running
   - these tests will run for 30+ minutes.
 They are performing deployments.
 - run the Publish to AWS experience, and try things out.
 Make sure functionality hasn't disappeared or regressed.